leafo/lapis/docs/etlua_templates.md

 * `element(name, ...)` -- renders an HTML element to the buffer with `name`, supporting the full HTML builder syntax for any nested functions

 Note that when a helper renders to the buffer, there will be no return value.
-It is not necessary to use an etlua tag that will take print the output of the function.
+It is not necessary to use an etlua tag that will print the output of the function.

 ## `EtluaWidget` reference